Case Study: Leadership Dysfunction in an Intentional Community

 The leadership consisted of one couple, and primarily one of them made all the decisions.
 The director talked about the board as a decision-maker, but when I stated my frustration with apparent lack of supportiveness from the mysterious off-site board, the director admitted that all the responsibility was falling on her.
 The director stated that the community used sociocracy, but this was an intention, not a reality.
 There were never sufficient numbers who had enuf longevity for a committee and subcommittees to form a functioning sociocracy.

 While some saw these leaders as intentionally deceptive and autocratic, I believe they were well intentioned.
 They simply had normal human tendencies that, because they weren’t open to others’ perspectives, kept them blaming the fact that “people don’t know how to live in community.”
 We all need others to point out our blind spots, and we need some humility to let in the possibility that others might see our actions as less benevolent than we feel they are.
 It appears that many leaders are successful initially because they have more than usual confidence in their own ability and perspective.
 This overconfidence can keep them going thru roadblocks that would cause many to give up the project.
 However, as an organization grows, this tendency can become problematic.
 Lack of humility can keep one from recognizing the validity of others’ perspectives.
-This kept them from realizing that as leaders they had a large part in creating conditions in which residents and volunteers didn’t feel safe from their gossip or retribution.
+This kept the leaders I describe from realizing that they had a large part in creating conditions in which residents and volunteers didn’t feel safe from their gossip or retribution.

 Invoke Calm and Connection